-Concerning mobile fuel combustion the upgraded version of COPERT 4, v.8.0, has been used resulting in a general revision of emission estimates.
-More detailed results are reported in the paragraph 3.7.
+Concerning mobile fuel combustion (1A3) the upgraded version of COPERT 4, v.9.0, has been used for road transport sector resulting in a general revision of emission estimates.
+Additional information regarding the distribution of two strokes and four strokes engines for motorcycles have been introduced from 2005 resulting in the increase of about 3% of total national NMVOC emissions.
+HCB emissions from road transport have been deleted according to the EMEP/EEA Guidebook and to the information collected from the fuel producers.
+More detailed results are reported in paragraph 3.7.